Kinetic uncertainty relations for quantum transport

+In this KUR-type bound, the structure of the function $\mathcal{M}^\nu_\alpha[x]$ takes into account the reduction of precision due to bunching in the presence of a limited bandwidth, while the classical particle-current noise still serves as an activity quantifying the number of single-particle transfers in and out of reservoir $\alpha$.
+The bound~\eqref{eq:half_boson_bound} on the full precision is displayed as the shaded green areas in Fig.~\ref{fig:boson_bound}, where it shows clear improvements with respect to the loose bound~(\ref{eq:boson-full-weak}).
+In particular, it is tight for small bandwidths.

+The drawback of the KUR bound~\eqref{eq:half_boson_bound} is that the classical activity is not experimentally accessible since it comprises only the classical noise contribution.
+As a next step, we therefore estimate the activity from measurable observables~\cite{Kobayashi2021Sep} (current, full particle-current noise, and bandwidth) exploiting the relation~\eqref{eq:upper-qu-bound}.
+Concretely, we introduce the function $\delta S^{(\nu)}_{\alpha \alpha,\mathrm{bos}} \equiv S_{\alpha\alpha,\mathrm{bos}}^{(\nu)}-h(I^{(\nu)}_\alpha)^2/B_\alpha^\nu$, which we find to be a general upper bound to the activity and which equals the classical activity when the bandwidth is small compared to temperature, even far from equilibrium.
+We find the following KUR-like bound (KURL)

+allowing us to limit the precision of an arbitrary current $I_\alpha^{(\nu)}$ in terms of measurable particle-transport observables, which give an estimate of the activity in the full quantum case.
+Together with the KUR bound~\eqref{eq:half_boson_bound} in terms of classical activity it constitutes the second main result of this paper.
+The KURL bound~\eqref{eq:full_boson_bound} is shown in Fig.~\ref{fig:boson_bound} as shaded yellow areas.
+Notably, there is a crossing in panels (c,f) between the activity setting the bound in~\eqref{eq:cl-bound} and the function $ \mathcal{M}_\alpha^\nu \left[\delta {S}^{(N)}_{\alpha\alpha,\mathrm{bos}} \right]$ setting the bound in~\eqref{eq:full_boson_bound}.
+This is because $\mathcal{M}_\alpha^\nu[x]$ accounts for bunching effects, relevant for small bandwidths, which the classical activity fails to do.
+For small biases $\Delta T$ or $\Delta \mu$, the quantum part of the noise is negligible, meaning that the classical and full precisions, $\P_\alpha^{(\nu)\text{cl}}$ and $\P_\alpha^{(\nu)}$, are the same and ${S}^{(\nu)\mathrm{cl}}_{\alpha\alpha,\text{bos}}$ and the respective bounds coincide.

-For \textit{fermionic} systems, an inequality of the type of Eq.~\eqref{eq:boson-full-weak} is generally not valid since it can be broken by quantum fluctuations.
-Indeed, anti-bunching decreases the particle-current fluctuations entering Eq.~\eqref{eq:cl-bound}, while increasing precision.
-Bounds in terms of experimentally accessible observables, accounting for quantum fluctuations in fermionic systems, are hence desirable.
+For \textit{fermionic} systems, an inequality of the type of~\eqref{eq:boson-full-weak} is generally not valid since it can be broken by the quantum contribution to the noise.
+Indeed, anti-bunching decreases the particle-current noise entering~\eqref{eq:cl-bound}, while increasing precision.
+Bounds accounting for anti-bunching in fermionic systems, expressed in terms of experimentally accessible quantities are hence desirable.
+In order to establish a relation between the fermionic quantum noise and the current, we estimate~\cite{Acciai2024Feb},